sadiqbasha797/MarmetoAssessment1/README.md

 # MarmetoAssessment1
-This project is to show case the ecommerce application product cards which are divided into three categories
+The purpose of this project is to present an eCommerce application featuring product cards categorized into three sections.
+The implementation involves using HTML, CSS, and JavaScript to craft the frontend, without relying on external libraries.
+The development process adheres closely to the specifications outlined in the provided Figma file, with the addition of custom hover effects to enhance visual appeal.